 What kind of compensation is available?

 The compensation payable varies according to the details of the individual case.
 The nature and extent of damage covered will depend on the kind of damage that was caused by using the medicine.
 These forms of damage vary widely, so the compensation also varies in nature and size.

-Assessments of compensation apply the provisions of the Finnish Tort Liability Act (vahingonkorvauslaki, no. 412 of 1974) and any applicable norms and guidelines of the Traffic Accident Board.
+Assessments of compensation apply the provisions of the Finnish Tort Liability Act (vahingonkorvauslaki, no. 412 of 1974) and any applicable norms and guidelines of the Traffic Accident and Patient Injury Board.

 The following types of compensation may be paid for pharmaceutical product damage: